Category Archives: slow read

 That is such a wonderful descritption of why I love the tight form of the Onegin stanza: it too is a ‘wee pastry cutter’ that can ‘nick into the ould dough inside the head, just to give it shape’.

 I’m now reading letters Heaney wrote while working on books that I read soon after they were published, and evidently before I blogged about every book I read: Beowulf, Electric Light, District and Circle and Human Chain.
-I’m already sad that there are just 100 pages of the book, 10 years of letter-writing, and one month or reading to go.
+I’m already sad that there are just 100 pages of the book, 10 years of letter-writing, and one month of reading to go.

 I have written this blog post on the land of Gadigal and Wangal of the Eora nation, as the sun rises later and tiny lizards bask while they can.
 I acknowledge Elders past and present of those clans, and welcome any First Nations readers.